 There are two (2) kinds of hackers.

 - There’s the White Hat hacker who is a good guy.

-- He will test your IT infrastructure to find vulnerabilities and report on them, so the appropriate measures and mechanisms can be put in place and prevent unauthorized access.
+- Under mandate, a White Hat hacker will test your IT infrastructure and systems, in order to find vulnerabilities that can be exploited, and report on them, so the appropriate measures and mechanisms can be put in place and prevent unauthorized access.

 - And then there’s the Black Hat hacker.
 This is the guy we need to worry about